What Is Continuous Integration Software and How Does It Work?

 Automate Code Integration and Testing

 A good CI tool enables automated builds and testing for every code commit.
-This ensures that new code merges seamlessly without causing conflicts or introducing bugs.
+This ensures that new code merges smoothly without causing conflicts or introducing bugs.
 By catching errors early, teams can maintain high-quality code and minimize production issues.

 Enhance Software Quality and Stability